-We’ve been enjoying Summer-like temperatures for a couple of weeks now and before July melts into August, I wanted to share a recipe I found over at Pioneer Woman.
+We’ve been enjoying Summer-like temperatures in Colorado and before July melts into August, I wanted to share a recipe I found over at Pioneer Woman.
 She calls it the “best macaroni salad ever” and to me, it just may be perfect.

 I first made this last Winter as a test and a warm up for Summer grilling season and served it with one of my favorite easy rib recipes, Crockpot Country Style Ribs.
 And I knew it would be a perfect side dish for any main course you can dream up this Summer.